-Tip 23: If you are trying to draw fur that runs right to left and are right handed, try flipping the paper upside down.
-This can make it much easier to accomplish and result in a much more realistic fur.
-Similarly, if you are trying to draw fur that runs left to right and are left handed do the same thing.
+Tip 23: If you are trying to draw fur that runs right to left and is right-handed, try flipping the paper upside down.
+This can make it much easier to accomplish and result in much more realistic fur effects.
+Similarly, if you are trying to draw fur that runs left to right and are left-handed do the same thing.

-Tip 24: If trying to capture the sparkle in an eye or the glisten of water from the sun, add several thick layers of white colored pencil before applying other color.
+Tip 24: If trying to capture the sparkle in an eye or the glistening of water from the sun, add several thick layers of white-colored pencil before applying another color.
 It is much easier to work around these areas and can result in a much more realistic gleam.

-Tip 25: If you have problems with your canvas sliding around while coloring, grab a couple pieces of removable adhesive and place it on the back of your paper.
+Tip 25: If you have problems with your canvas sliding around while coloring, grab a couple of pieces of removable adhesive and place them on the back of your paper.
 This will keep the paper secure and also allow for easy removal without tearing.

-Tip 26: If you like to use an electric pencil sharpener, don’t forget to clean it out on a regular basis.
+Tip 26: If you like to use an electric pencil sharpener, don’t forget to clean it out regularly.
 The colored pencil residue can stick to the internal blades which can affect performance and potentially cause more broken cracked points.
-If you have a hard time accessing the blade, try use duster and giving the internals a good spray.
+If you have a hard time accessing the blade, try using duster (like what you use to clean your computer) and giving the internals a good spray.
 This will help to knock off any lead that is sticking to the blade or other moving parts.
 For a list of our favorite pencil sharpeners check out our guide here: best colored pencil sharpeners.

 Tip 28: If you are utilizing a straightedge to put down some straight lines, use some painter’s tape to hold the straightedge in place.
 It will allow your hands to be free to do other things and also minimize the chance that the edge accidentally moves when you are putting pressure on it.

-Tip 32: If you are wanting to test out something on an existing work but are worried you might not like the results, snap a photo of your work under good light.
-Next, print off a colored copy on to a sheet of paper.
+Tip 32: If you want to test out something on an existing work but are worried you might not like the results, snap a photo of your work under good light.
+Next, print off a colored copy onto a sheet of paper.
 This will allow you to test out your ideas without messing up the original work.

 Tip 34: Trying to get some authentic-looking fur or pine trees?
-Try holding your colored pencil like a knife and stabbing the canvas in an up and down motion.
-These strokes will be very sharp and lift up to a point, emulating fur much better than a traditional stroke can.
+Try holding your colored pencil like a knife and stabbing the canvas in an up-and-down motion.
+These strokes will be very sharp and lift to a point, emulating fur much better than a traditional stroke can.